 He is also involved in a collaboration with DJ Alkimist, a NY and DC-based DJ, where his stories are set to her music.
 For more information about that project, visit www.eaalkimist.com.

 |June 1, 2012||Filled under Uncategorized||

-The next Creatures, Crimes & Creativity Con is going to be held on September 30 – October 2, 2016 at the Sheraton Columbia Town Center in Columbia, MD.
+The next Creatures, Crimes & Creativity Con is being held on October 5-7, 2018 at the Sheraton Columbia Town Center in Columbia, MD.
 Look for more information coming soon!